Kim Kardashian Calls Out Fan Who Shaded Her Over Being Mean To Sister Kourtney On ‘KUWTK’

 “Oh word, did Kourt tell you this?
 She sure wanna live that Kardashian life though, and BTW this photo shoot was our Christmas card.
 Family memories we were creating.
 Just tune in before you start acting like you know things,” Kim hit back.

 This isn’t the first time that Kim and Kourtney have argued over work issues.
 Back in 2015, ABC News reported that Kim Kardashian’s wildly successful online game, Kim Kardashian: Hollywood, wanted to add Kourtney Kardashian as a character.
-However, the oldest Kardashian siblings wasn’t into it.
+However, the oldest Kardashian sibling wasn’t into it.

-Kourtney told Kim she didn’t want to be in her video game, and later Kourtney’s then-boyfriend, Scott Disick, suggested that Kim coax Kourt into allowing her likeness into the game by buying her a pair of shoes.
+Kourtney told Kim she didn’t want to be in her game, and later Kourtney’s then-boyfriend, Scott Disick, suggested that Kim coax Kourt into allowing her likeness into the game by buying her a pair of shoes.

 “I said to Scott, ‘I’m not buying her a f—ing pair of shoes, I bought her a f—ing career!'”
 Kim Kardashian stated.

-Keeping Up with the Kardashians premieres on Sunday night.
+Keeping Up With the Kardashians premieres on Sunday night on E!
+Network.